DATASCI 185: Introduction to AI Applications

 General-Purpose AI (GPAI) rules

-The Act includes special rules for foundation models like GPT-4 and Gemini.
+The Act includes special rules for foundation models like GPT-5, Claude, and Gemini

 All GPAI providers must: